Aider-AI/aider/aider/website/docs/usage/copypaste.md

 [Aider can connect to most LLMs via API](https://aider.chat/docs/llms.html) and works best that way.
 But there are times when you may want to work with an LLM via its web chat interface:

+- Workplace policies may limit your LLM usage to a proprietary web chat system.
+- The web chat LLM may have access to unique context or may have been specially fine tuned for your task.
+- It may be cost prohibitive to use some models via API.
 - There may not be an API available.
-- Corporate restrictions may force you to use a proprietary web based LLM.
-- The web LLM may have access to unique context or may have been specially fine tuned for your task.
-- It may be cost prohibitive to use some models via API.

 Aider has features for working with an LLM via its web chat interface.
 This allows you to use the web chat LLM as the "big brain code architect" while running aider with a smaller, cheaper LLM to actually make changes to your local files.

 For this "file editor" part of the process you can run aider with many open source, free or very inexpensive LLMs.